deephaven/deephaven-core/README.md

 | Go            | No                 | Yes                |
 | R             | No                 | Yes                |

-## Installation

-Deephaven Community Core offers two server-side APIs: Python and Groovy.
-There are also client-side APIs for Python, Java, JavaScript, Go, and R.

-The server-side APIs connect directly to the Deephaven server, allowing users to execute commands on it.
-Client-side APIs connect to an already-running server through a client application.
+Deephaven's client APIs use [gRPC](https://grpc.io/), [protobuf](https://github.com/deephaven/deephaven-core/tree/main/proto/proto-backplane-grpc/src/main/proto/deephaven/proto), [Apache Arrow Flight](https://arrow.apache.org/docs/format/Flight.html), and [Barrage](https://github.com/deephaven/barrage) to handle ticking data.
+Users who wish to build their own client APIs can use these tools to do so.

-See the following documentation links for installation instructions and more:
+The following list contains documentation links for installation instructions and more:

 - Python
   - [Run from Docker](https://deephaven.io/core/docs/tutorials/quickstart/)